VTEC: Context and description

-The VTEC system provides the engine with valve timing optimized for both low and high RPM operations.
-In basic form, the single cam lobe and follower/rocker arm of a conventional engine is replaced with a locking multi-part rocker arm and two cam profiles: one optimized for low-RPM stability and fuel efficiency, and the other designed to maximize high-RPM power output.
-The switching operation between the two cam lobes is controlled by the ECU which takes account of engine oil pressure, engine temperature, vehicle speed, engine speed and throttle position.
-Using these inputs, the ECU is programmed to switch from the low lift to the high lift cam lobes when certain conditions are met.
-At the switch point a solenoid is actuated that allows oil pressure from a spool valve to operate a locking pin which binds the high RPM rocker arm to the low RPM ones.
+The VTEC system provides the engine with valve timing optimized for both low and high speed operations.
+In basic form, the single cam lobe and follower/rocker arm of a conventional engine is replaced with a locking multi-part rocker arm and two cam profiles: one optimized for low-rpm stability and fuel efficiency, and the other designed to maximize high-rpm power output.
+The switching operation between the two cam lobes is controlled by the ECU, which takes account of engine oil pressure, engine temperature, vehicle speed, engine speed, and throttle position.
+Using these inputs, the ECU is programmed to switch from the low-lift to the high-lift cam lobes when certain conditions are met.
+At the switch point, a solenoid is actuated that allows oil pressure from a spool valve to operate a locking pin, which binds the high-rpm rocker arm to the low-rpm ones.
 From this point on, the valves open and close according to the high-lift profile, which opens the valve further and for a longer time.
 The switch-over point is variable, between a minimum and maximum point, and is determined by engine load.
-The switch-down back from high to low RPM cams is set to occur at a lower engine speed than the switch-up (representing a hysteretic cycle) to avoid a situation in which the engine is asked to operate continuously at or around the switch-over point.
+The switch back from high- to low-rpm cams is set to occur at a lower engine speed than the switch up (representing a hysteretic cycle) to avoid a situation in which the engine is asked to operate continuously at or around the switch-over point.

-The older approach to timing adjustments is to produce a camshaft with a valve timing profile that is better suited to low-RPM operation.
-The improvements in low-RPM performance, which is where most street-driven automobiles operate a majority of the time, occur in trade for a power and efficiency loss at higher RPM ranges.
-Correspondingly, VTEC attempts to combine low-RPM fuel efficiency and stability with high-RPM performance.
+The older approach to timing adjustments is to produce a camshaft with a valve timing profile that is better suited to low-speed operation.
+The improvements in low-speed performance, which is where most street-driven automobiles operate a majority of the time, occur in trade for a power and efficiency loss at higher-rpm ranges.
+VTEC attempts to combine low-rpm fuel efficiency and stability with high-rpm performance.